Murugar/SpringAng2GroovyMongo/README.md

 Instructions

+From src/main/js
-First a npm install from src/main/js
+npm install

+For Dev Mode -- Client Side
-then a npm start for Dev Mode
+npm start
+Client Side (Angular2 JS) -- Tests
-npm test for Angular2 Tests
+npm test

+Ensure you have Mongo running on 27017

-Server on 8080
+To Start Server on 8080
 mvn clean install spring-boot:run

-to run all on 8080 as a Single Jar
+To run Whole WebApp on 8080, as a Single Jar
 mvn clean install spring-boot:run

-Run Tests on Server
+To run Tests on Server
 mvn test